Aure361/cse15l-lab-reports/Week3LabReport.md

 - In this scenario, getPath() and contains() method check if the url has the argument "/search".
 If true, getQuery() and split() will create two arguments off the url.
 Then equals() will check if the first argument is an "s" and if so will use the second argument, parameters[1].
 A relevant field is ArrayList<String> subStringList; because it will keep track of strings that contain the substring that is given by parameters[1].

-- If parameters[1] is changed, then the web page will display a new string list according to the given parameters[1]. *parameters[1] is an input in the url after "=" that is used to check if an element on Array<String> stringList; contains that substring.
-If so it will add this element to Array<String> subStringList;*
+- If parameters[1] is changed, then the web page will display a new string list according to the given parameters[1].
+Note: parameters[1] is an input in the url after "=" that is used to check if an element on Array<String> stringList; contains that substring.
+If so it will add this element to Array<String> subStringList;

 ## Part Two
  > Bug 1